 Monday Grab Bag 2: Good News is a Figment of the Past

-More basketball recruiting, Pac-12 mascot geography, and a dark look ahead at the chances of a 2020 football season.
+More college basketball recruiting, Pac-12 mascot geography, and a dark look ahead at the chances of a 2020 football season.

 Warning: the last few paragraphs at the bottom get really depressing really fast.
 If you go ahead and read, I advise chasing them with 10 minutes of Jahvid Best making defenders look awful.